Sleater-Kinney: Hiatus (2007–2013)

 Upon the dissolution of Sleater-Kinney in 2006, Weiss joined Quasi bandmate Joanna Bolme in Stephen Malkmus and the Jicks.
 She performed on two albums, Real Emotional Trash in 2008 and the 2011 release Mirror Traffic.
 She left the band before the tour for the latter.
-In April 2010, Tucker announced she was recording a solo album for Kill Rock Stars to be released in October 2010.
-Working with Tucker on The Corin Tucker Band's album was Unwound's Sara Lund and Golden Bears'/Circus Lupus Seth Lorinczi.
+In April 2010, Tucker announced she was recording a solo album for the Kill Rock Stars record label to be released in October 2010.
+Working with Tucker on the Corin Tucker Band's album was Unwound's Sara Lund and Golden Bears'/Circus Lupus Seth Lorinczi.
 According to Tucker, the album would be a "middle-aged mom record".
 The album, entitled 1,000 Years was released on October 5, 2010, to positive reception by music critics.
 Tucker toured the United States to support the 1,000 Years album.
 The band's second album, Kill My Blues, was released on September 18, 2012.
 A United States tour supported this album.

-In September 2010, Brownstein revealed her latest project was the band Wild Flag, with Janet Weiss, Mary Timony, formerly of Helium, and Rebecca Cole, formerly of The Minders."
-Their Self-titled eponymous debut album was released on September 13, 2011, on Merge Records.
+In September 2010, Brownstein revealed her latest project was the band Wild Flag, with Janet Weiss, Mary Timony, formerly of Helium, and Rebecca Cole, formerly of the Minders.
+Their self-titled eponymous debut album was released on September 13, 2011, on Merge Records.
 By 2014, the band was no longer active.
 In an interview, Brownstein stated, "We had a fun run… but all the logistics started seeming not quite worth it."
 Brownstein's television project Portlandia premiered on IFC in January 2011 and aired a new season every year until its series finale in March 2018.